top of page

 Nonetheless, it was a fundamentally British affair, and as such, it should be recognised formally in the United Kingdom.
 Whilst there exists a memorial to the Great Escape at the former site of the Stalag Luft 3 camp outside Zagan in what is now Poland, there is still no monument or official memorial site to this globally famous event in the UK.

-More than eighty years after the events of the Great Escape took place, with all participants having now sadly passed away, it is time this oversight of recognition to these extraordinarily brave men is rectified.
+More than eighty years after the events of the Great Escape took place, with all participants having now sadly passed away, it is time this oversight of recognition to these extraordinarily brave men is corrected.

 Background